dji-sdk/Mobile-SDK-iOS/README.md

 > Note: Since the "DJISDK.framework" supports **Bitcode** now, the size of it becomes much bigger(**146.1MB**), which exceeds GitHub's file size limit of 100 MB for pushing.
 So we use [Git LFS](https://git-lfs.github.com) to upload the framework.
 >
-> Therefore, we suggest you to use `git clone` command to clone the sample code rather than downloading the ZIP file directly.
-Otherwise, you may not be able to get the framework file and build the project successfully.
-It may take time for you to clone the entire sample code project.
+> Therefore, we suggest you to download and install the [Git LFS](https://git-lfs.github.com) on your Mac first and use `git clone` command to clone the sample code and download the framework file rather than downloading the ZIP file directly.
+>
+> Otherwise, you may not be able to get the framework file and build the project successfully.

 ## Development Workflow